FinalKirb/finalkirb.github.io/docs/content/_wip/win11tutorial.md

 - This should open a new window, click on it and select "[7] Extras" by pressing "7" on your Keyboard
 - Select "[1] Change Windows Edition" by pressing "1" on your Keyboard
 - Select "[6] Enterprise" by pressing "6" and "Enter" on your Keyboard
-- Wait until it finishes and press "Enter" to return.
+- Wait until it finishes and press "Enter" to return
 - Restart your system

 - Open the Terminal as administrator once again
 - Press "Up" and "Enter" on your Keyboard to run to open the MAS Script again
 - Select "[1] HWID | Windows | Permanent" by pressing "1" on your Keyboard
-- Wait until it finishes and press "Enter" to return.
+- Wait until it finishes and press "Enter" to return
 - Close the Script and the Terminal

 - Open the System Settings and update your system under...